 The best predictor of battlefield success is unit cohesion.
 Gear is interchangeable, but operators are not.
-Transhuman combat is different from warfare in the 20th century because it is not uncommon for the same combatants fight the majority of any given war, resleeving to rejoin comrades after they have perished, or simply being welluntouchable on the battlefield.
+Transhuman combat is different from warfare in the 20th century because it is not uncommon for the same combatants fight the majority of any given war, resleeving to rejoin comrades after they have perished, or simply being well-equipped enough to be such a dominant force as to be nigh-untouchable on the battlefield.